Kenya’s history of disputed elections

 Moi had been in power since 1978 when he took over after the death of Jomo Kenyatta, Kenya’s first leader after independence from Britain.

-The 1992 vote is marred by violence between Moi’s Kalenjin tribe and the Kikuyu tribe to which Kenyatta and much of the Kenyan elite belong.
+The 1992 vote is marred by violence between Moi’s Kalenjin tribe and the Kikuyu community to which Kenyatta and much of the Kenyan elite belong.
 Hundreds of people are killed.

 Outgoing president Mwai Kibaki is proclaimed winner for a second term on December 27, 2007 but his challenger Raila Odinga says the vote was rigged.